Floor, ceiling and the space between: What is the largest possible range of ?

 As we shall soon see, there is a significant difference between the mapping properties of $f_\alpha$ for sub-unitary rational parameters $\alpha$ and supra-unitary ones.
 Naturally, one may ask if one can reduce one case to the other, but the answer is not so simple.

 The search for a better understanding of the range of $f_\alpha$ leads in a natural way to equivalent formulations of $f_\alpha$, besides the ones already expressed in \eqref{function} or \eqref{function-revisit}.
-When utilized carefully, these alternate formulation can provide further insight in particular situations.
-The calculations below will be revisited in a subsequent section dealing with rational parameters $\alpha>1$.
+When utilized carefully, these alternate formulations can provide further insight in particular situations.
+While we do not necessarily need these most general formulations, we will find it useful to revisit the calculations in a subsequent section dealing with rational parameters $\alpha>1$.
+We note also that our alternate formulations below can be obtained as a particular version of \cite[Theorem 1]{Fraenkel1994}.

 In general, writing

 a series of routine calculations yield